vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 <img src="images_bottle_hack/milk_can_refill.jpg" alt="Jura milk can refill" height="250px">
 </a>

-I could buy a bigger container, like a Jura milk cooler which can hold up to 1 liter milk, but it costs a fortune and I only use it normally twice a day.
+I could buy a bigger container, like a Jura milk cooler which can hold up to 1 liter milk, but it costs a fortune and I only make twice a day coffee.
-With that solution, I still need to refill it every day.
+And with that solution, I still need to refill it every day.

-Why can't I use the original milk bottle from the store as a milk supply for my Jura machine?
+So I thought, why can't I use the original milk bottle from the store as a milk supply for my Jura machine?

 That was my new mission!